 Introduction to TypeScript String Interpolation

-TypeScript String Interpolation is an expression used to evaluate string literals that contain one or more expressions.
-String Interpolation evaluates the expressions and obtains the result in a string, which is then replaced in the original string.
-In TypeScript, template strings are of 3 fold, i.e. String Interpolation, Multiline Strings, and Tagged Templates.
-String Interpolation had fallen backstep with other names as Dependency Injection, which apparently came up as Template literals in ES 6.
-A common use of String Interpolation is when the user wants to generate some string out of static string and variables, which require templating logic, and that is how template strings come into the picture.
+String interpolation in TypeScript evaluates expressions within string literals, producing a resulting string that replaces the original one.
+This process involves actively evaluating expressions and substituting them in the original string.
+In TypeScript, template strings are threefold, i.e., String Interpolation, Multiline Strings, and Tagged Templates.
+String Interpolation had fallen backstep with other names, such as Dependency Injection, which came up as Template literals in ES6.
+A common use of String Interpolation is when the user wants to generate some string out of static string and variables, which require templating logic; that is how template strings come into the picture.
 Let us get into the syntax and its implementation.

-Let us see an example of how this backtick is used.
+Let us see an example to use backtick.

 Consider employeeName as the string expression.
-Evaluated beforehand and the resulting value “Karthik Kumar” is replaced as in the final string.
+The resulting value “John Desouza” is evaluated beforehand and replaced as in the final string.

 This particular string interpolation works only in ES6/ ES5 and above.

-At runtime, code replaces the placeholders with real values
+At runtime, the code replaces the placeholders with real values.

-Let us see few examples of How to Perform String Interpolation in TypeScript
+Let us see a few examples of Perform String Interpolation in TypeScript:

 Example #1